-Quiet Engineered Dog DryerIf the engineers who originally designed the dog dryer you are looking at did not take quietness into mind, they certainly do not understand dogs.
+Quiet Engineered Dog DryerIf the engineers who originally designed the dog dryer you are looking at did not take quietness into mind, they certainly do not understand dogs, nor do they understand grooming.
 While no dog dryer can be silent, look for a dog dryer which states they have engineered in some baffling or foam noise reductions.
 A polymer housing will absorb/block noise much more than a metal housing will.

 Easy to Clean Air Filters in a Dog DryerAre the air filters easy to get to?
 Or does it take tools and an engineering degree?
 If the air filters are not easy to clean, you probably will not clean them very often.
 Look for external air filters that can be removed and replaced with no tools and little effort.

 Ignore the "Horsepower" Claims with Dog DryersIf the dog dryer you are looking at claims "4 HP" but only draws 12 amps, it is a complete lie.
 For any electric motor to achieve 4 HP, it would have to draw over 30 amps with these type of motors.
 The HP rating is a game in the dog dryer market.
 Ignore the horsepower and focus on the CFM (Cubic Feet per minute of air flow) or better yet the LFM (Linear Feet per minute).
 That is the true measure of how powerful a dog dryer blower they manufacture.
 It is LPM that actually peels the water off the fur of the dog, not the CFM.

 Is the Dog Dryer Made in the USA?We have nothing against "made in China" except it does not employ Americans.
 However, there are a number of important reasons not to buy a made-in-China product.
 Consider the following:

 1. Raw Material is Not Regulated in China